 This CME activity was planned and produced in accordance with the ACCME Essentials.

-The Medical College of Georgia at Augusta University is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The Medical College of Georgia at Georgia Regents University is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-For Nurses: The Augusta University Division of Continuing Education is an approved provider of continuing nursing education by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+For Nurses: The Georgia Regents University Division of Continuing Education is an approved provider of continuing nursing education by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 18 contact hours

-Other Health Care Professionals: This course offers 18 Continuing Education Contact Hours by the Augusta University.
+Other Health Care Professionals: This course offers 18 Continuing Education Contact Hours by the Georgia Regents University.

 Participants enroll annually with the first lecture arriving in February 2013.
 Programs are scheduled for distribution bimonthly.
 You may enroll at any time during the course year.
-Augusta University reserves the right to rearrange or change the schedule of programs if necessary.
+Georgia Regents University reserves the right to rearrange or change the schedule of programs if necessary.

 Annual enrollment fees in the United States, Canada and Puerto Rico are in the table below.
 Add $50 for locations other than the United States, Canada and Puerto Rico.
 Checks from outside the United States must be written for the specified fee in U.S. currency and drawn on a U.S. bank.
-If registering by mail, please print the REGISTRATION FORM and send with payment to Division of Continuing Education, Augusta University, 919 15th Street, Augusta, GA 30912.
+If registering by mail, please print the REGISTRATION FORM and send with payment to Division of Continuing Education, Georgia Regents University, 919 15th Street, Augusta, GA 30912.
 Also, you may fax the registration form with credit card payment to 706-721-4642.